EnvGen/mix_assembly_pipeline/README.md

 			"cluster_params":"-c 0.95 --min-seq-id 0.95 --cov-mode 1 --cluster-mode 2",

 			Functional annotation:
-			"list_specific_genes_to_remove": "None", #in case you have a list of genes that you specifically want to remove "path_to_eggnog_db": "abs/path/to/eggnog_db/data",
+			"list_specific_genes_to_remove": "None", #in case you have a list of genes that you specifically want to remove.
+File with one gene name per line
+			"path_to_eggnog_db": "abs/path/to/eggnog_db/data",
 			"path_dbcan_db":"dbcan_db/dbCAN-fam-HMMs.txt", #It not available the pipeline will download it "path_pfam_db":"/Users/luisdelgado/Documents/Mix_assembly_pipeline/Pfam_db/Pfam-A.hmm", ##It not available the pipeline will download it